 Our personal biggest halibut ever boated on a Crazy Rays Adventures charter was a whopping 340lb monster and it stretched out at 7’3”.
 Although these fish aren’t an everyday catch, you never know what you will hook into when halibut fishing Alaska.
 In the 2015 season our boat F/V Crazy Ray hauled in 3 massive sized halibut that weighed in at 205lb, 250lb, and 311lb.
 The 311lb fish was actually caught by the captain’s mother on her birthday!!!!

 Not only do Pacific Halibut frequently grow to barn door sizes; these bottom dwellers are also prized for their delicious white meat.
 Halibut can be prepared in numerous ways and we often describe it as being the other chicken of the sea because it is much like chicken in that it tastes a lot like whatever you’re cooking it with.

 It’s mild oil content and rich flaky white meat has a taste and texture that to some is unmatched in the fish category.
-Check out our recipes page to learn how to prepare your catch.

 Come and Join us with your family and friends for a Crazy Rays Adventures Alaska Halibut Fishing trip!!!!
 BOOYAH!!!!